Examples of control of long-tailed silverfish with bait in different premises

 Results: The long-tailed silverfish population dropped rapidly after the first treatment and the measurement after 12 weeks resulted in the capture of only three small individuals.
 This represents a 99% reduction in the population (See Figure).
-The study is ongoing and the next measurement will be at 18 weeks.
+The study is ongoing.

 Conclusion: Poisoned bait with the active ingredient Indoxacarb is very effective on long-tailed silverfish in commercial premises.
 The results show that the control effect is great, even with a single deployment of bait.
 A large proportion of the long-tailed silverfish die quickly and remain in hidden places in the premises, acting as a potential natural bait.
 Over time, they are probably consumed by other long-tailed silverfish, and when a balanced mix of direct and secondary poisoning is achieved, the population is decimated.

 Introduction: Long-tailed silverfish (Ctenolepisma longicaudata) infestations were controlled in three libraries.
 One library consisted of five floors, while the two other had four floors.